You can sell courses in 2 ways to your students.

 Teach targeted topics:

-People will love a targeted course that helps them learn a niche are like playing a guitar.
+People will love a targeted course that helps them learn a niche are like playing the guitar.
 It is easier to teach a topic that is targeted.

 Keep It Short & Simple: